donaldmorganjr/CAP-ES-Pamphlet/README.md

 One last thing: Your completion of your first qualification rating (not specialty track rating) also qualifies you to wear the [Emergency Services Patch](https://www.gocivilairpatrol.com/media/cms/R035_006_70213217D50CA.pdf).
 But, like other items here, you must process the request into e-Services to officially record this into your record.
 Go [here](https://capnhq.gov/CAP.OPSQuals.Web/Ratings/RatingsAwardsBadges.aspx) and put in your CAPID, and towards the bottom of the list, select "CAP Emergency Services Patch" and submit the request.
 That will go to your commander for approval.

-This concludes my basic runbook for getting you up and running as fast as possible in ES.
+This concludes my basic pamphlet for getting you up and running as fast as possible in ES.

 This is a rough draft that a friend of mine asked me to put together, so please report any errors, questions, comments, and concerns to donald.morgan@wawg.cap.gov, and if for some reason you cannot get a local mentor in Emergency Services, please reach out to me after conferring with your unit commander if they are ok with you using a virtual mentor.